-- 1. On January 14, 2019, the second defendant's, a subsidiary, was sued as a civil case by Samutprakarn provincial court. about the claim of damages from fire the warehouse, which the subsidiary installed refrigeration equipment, indemnity of 246.42 million Baht plus interest rate at 7.5% of the amount, is the following day of the lawsuit.
+- 1. On 14 January 2019, the second defendant's, a subsidiary, was sued as a civil case by Samutprakarn provincial court. about the claim of damages from fire the warehouse, which the subsidiary installed refrigeration equipment, indemnity of 246.42 million Baht plus interest rate at 7.5% of the amount, is the following day of the lawsuit.
 The case is currently under consideration by the court.
 The Company's management and lawyer have an opinion that there are uncertain of solution at present.
 Therefore, the amount of damages has not yet been determined. - 2.
-On January 11, 2019, a subsidiary was sued as a civil case by the Civil Court. about the claim of damages from fire the warehouse, which the subsidiary installed refrigeration equipment, indemnity of 143.12 million Baht plus interest rate at 7.5% of the amount of the money, is the following day of the lawsuit.
-The court issued a judgment on June 8, 2020 to dismiss the plaintiff, but the plaintiff has appealed.
-The Company's management and lawyer have an opinion that there are uncertain of solution at present.
-Therefore, the amount of damages has not yet been determined.
+On 11 January 2019, a subsidiary was sued as a civil case by the Civil Court. about the claim of damages from fire the warehouse, which the subsidiary installed refrigeration equipment, indemnity of 143.12 million Baht plus interest rate at 7.5% of the amount of the money, is the following day of the lawsuit.
+The court issued a judgment on 8 June 2020 to dismiss the plaintiff, but the plaintiff has appealed and the court of appeal received appeal.
+The case was trialing.
+The